| |

 Custom text - arbitrary text that can be used to label an

+atom.
 It is now possible to visualize the gradient (force) on

 any atom as a vector.
 Any set of atoms can display these vectors.